Black Bean Soup with Urfa Pepper and Green Chiles

 - 9 ounces chopped green chilis (fresh roasted and peeled or from a can)

-- 2-4 tbsp freshly squeezed lime juice (to taste)
+- 2-4 tablespoon freshly squeezed lime juice (to taste)

 For the Cilantro Oil: